-Firstly, I recommend that you book a wedding photographer with experience who specialises in wedding photography – not sport, fashion, studio photographer or a trusted friend.
-A professional wedding photographer.
+Firstly, I recommend that you book a wedding photographer, Hairstylist, makeup artist, band, videographer etc with experience who specialises in weddings, not a trusted friend…

-There is no magic – A good wedding photographer will cost money, but remember you are not just paying for the photographs.
-I will discuss this in more detail later.
+A good wedding supplier will cost money but remember you are not just paying for the photographs, makeup etc. I will discuss this in more detail later.

 If you are staying at the family home in the morning have a list of what you need to bring with you ready to go.
 Anything that can be packed into the cars the night before should already be attended to so you only need to worry about your overnight bag and what you need throughout your wedding day.